pyli2019/516x-pli/README.md

 The prediction for temperature has a correlation coefficient of 0.969

-The coefficient for RH prediction is 0.39
+The coefficient for RH prediction is 0.314

-The coefficient for "feels-like" prediction is 0.021
+The coefficient for "feels-like" prediction is 0.424

+The coefficient for wind speed prediction is 0.077

-The coefficient for RH prediction is 0.39
+The coefficient for precipitation prediction is 0.021

-The coefficient for "feels-like" prediction is 0.021
+The coefficient for visbility prediction is 0.021

 ![alt text](https://raw.githubusercontent.com/pyli2019/516x-pli/master/1.PNG?raw=true "1")